-Where to Use: Use this pattern in wallpaper, rugs, Roman shades, and curtains for a bold color-blocked look.
+Where to Use: Use this pattern in wallpapers, rugs, Roman shades, exterior overhangs, and curtains for a bold color-blocked look.

 Cultural Fact: The signature “hazy” look of ikat fabrics comes from the dye bleeding up the threads as it is colored.

-Where to Use: Ikat is everywhere in the fashion world, it looks beautiful on windows, bedding, or even as a wall hanging.
+Where to Use: Ikat is everywhere in the fashion world.
+It looks beautiful on windows, beddings, or even as a wall hanging.

-The pattern is woven in so that reverse appears on the opposite side.
+The pattern is woven in so that the reverse appears on the opposite side.

 From: France (Lyon)

-Where to Use: Jacquard is a classic piece of upholstery fabric and gives furniture a formal look.
+Where to Use: Jacquard is a classic piece of upholstery fabric.
+It gives the furniture a formal look.
 Give it a try for draperies and tablecloths as well.

-Thin lightweight fabric with translucent or sheer appearance, made from polyester.
+A piece of thin and lightweight fabric with a translucent or sheer appearance, made from polyester.

 Where to Use: Since chiffon is sheer, it’s most often used as an overlay for evening wear or for special occasions.

-Where to Use: Suede is used for a variety of garments and accessories, from jackets to handbags and shoes.
+Where to Use: Suede is used for various garments and accessories, from jackets to handbags and shoes.
 Suede is prone to staining and absorbing water.
 This means it’s best not for everyday use.